Saudi Arabia Threatens to Retaliate After U.S. Pressure Over Journalist's Disappearance

 Despite the denials, the Saudi government remains under pressure to prove it did nothing wrong.

-The Khashoggi episode is causing growing strains between the monarchy and its most important ally, the U.S.
+The Saudi reaction is exposing growing strains between the monarchy and its most important ally, the U.S., in what appears to mark the most significant clash between Riyadh and Washington since Mr. Trump came to office.

+The Trump administration has made strengthening ties with the kingdom a priority of its Middle East strategy, partnering with Riyadh to confront religious extremism, to curb the influence of a common foe, Iran, and to try to broker an end to the Palestinian-Israeli crisis.

+Even as Mr. Trump remained steadfast in his support for the Saudi leadership, the bilateral relationship hasn't always been smooth.
+The president was recently critical of Saudi Arabia's oil policy, calling it to lower global prices.
+There has also been growing opposition on Capitol Hill to the kingdom's conduct of the war in Yemen over civilian victims.

 Capitol Hill has been pressuring the Trump administration to rethink its close partnership with the Saudi leadership in light of Mr. Khashoggi's suspected killing.
 Bipartisan lawmakers have raised the possibility of halting arms sales and of imposing economic sanctions on the kingdom.

+But it remains unclear what action Saudi Arabia would take against the U.S. if Washington does impose penalties.
+It is unlikely to cancel the arms deal while at war in a highly charged region.
+Saudi Arabia could raise the price of oil it sells to the U.S., but any attempt to influence market prices will also impact its other buyers.

+The diplomatic crisis could impact investments.
+Saudi Arabia, most recently through its sovereign-wealth fund but also through Kingdom Holding, the company of tycoon Prince al-Waleed bin Talal, has been pumping billions of dollars into U.S. tech companies such as Uber and Snapchat Inc. U.S. banks including Citi and J.P.
+Morgan meanwhile, have expanded in Saudi Arabia.

-Saudi stocks tumbled Sunday as investors worried about the impact on its economy from worsening relations between the kingdom and the U.S. The Riyadh-based Saudi Stock Exchange's benchmark Tadawul All Share Index closed 3.5% lower, after falling nearly 7% at one point in the session.
+Saudi Arabian stocks tumbled Sunday as investors worried about the impact of the growing international pressure, and particularly tensions with the U.S., analysts say.
+The Riyadh-based Saudi Stock Exchange's benchmark Tadawul All Share Index closed 3.5% lower, after falling nearly 7% at one point.

+Investors and business executives say the allegation of Saudi involvement in Mr. Khashoggi's disappearance, if proven true, is likely to sour interest in the kingdom and derail an ambition plan by Crown Prince Mohammed bin Salman to diversify his economy away from oil.

+Already, dozens of Western executives and advisers have pulled out of Riyadh's premier business conference later this month, including Uber Chief Executive Dara Khosrowshahi, whose company is partly owned by the kingdom's sovereign-wealth fund.
+Media partners including CNN, Bloomberg and the New York Times also withdrew support for the conference, the Future Investment Initiative, dubbed "Davos in the Desert."

 Write to Margherita Stancati at margherita.stancati@wsj.com